Nord 2.121 to 2.180: History

-Two prototypes were designed by Alfred de Glehn, of SACM and Gaston du Bousquet of the Nord.
+Two prototypes were designed by Alfred de Glehn, of SACM and Gaston du Bousquet of the Nord as an improvement from the No. 701 built in 1884.
 They were four-cylinder compound locomotives.
+One of them initially lacked a coupling rod, making it a 4-2-2-0, but wheelslip issues quickly ended the experiment.
 In 1903, locomotives 2.121 to 2.123 and 2.126 were sold to the Compagnie du Nord - Belge who renumbered them 307 to 310.

 Construction

 SACM delivered two prototypes from their Belfort factory in 1891, and later delivered all the production locomotives: